openwisp/openwisp-notifications/docs/developer/extending.rst

 14. Import Celery Tasks
 -----------------------

-Add the following in your settings.py to import celery tasks from ``openwisp_notifications`` app.
+Add the following in your ``settings.py`` to import Celery tasks from ``openwisp_notifications`` app.

 .. code-block:: python